Attendance and Punctuality

 hackney.sch.uk by 8.20am stating the same information as above

-- send in medical evidence for all absences of more than 3 school days in order for the absence to be authorised.
+- send in medical evidence for all absences of 5 or more school days in order for the absence to be authorised.

 If your child has a medical need that can be supported with medication this should be handed to reception so it